 2020 is finally here, and for most of us, that means it’s time to reflect on the past year and think about whether or not we accomplished our goals.
 If we didn’t, we typically resolve to do better in the coming days.
 What better time than now to start thinking about data security?
 As cybercrime is evolving at a rapid rate, it’s important to ensure you’re doing everything possible to protect your patients information.
-Chances are, you’re already concerned with HIPAA compliance.
+Chances are, you’re already concerned with Health Insurance Portability and Accountability Act (HIPAA) compliance.
 But this year, there’s a new data security law coming into effect, and those in the healthcare industry will need to pay special attention to it.

 New York’s SHIELD (Stop Hacks and Improve Electronic Data Security) Act comes into effect on March 21, 2020.
 Governor Cuomo, who signed the SHIELD act into law on July 15, 2019, expressed, “As technology seeps into practically every aspect of our daily lives, it’s increasingly critical that we do everything we can to ensure the information that companies are trusted with is secure.”